 You can now run the application!
 It should look like this:

-You can experiment with all particle options available through the options parameter of the behaviour to get different effects and even use images as the shape particles.
+parameter of the behaviour to get different effects and even use images as the shape particles.
 An example app with configurable particle behaviour can be found inside the package, or on GitHub at: https://github.com/AndreBaltazar8/flutter_animated_background/tree/master/example

 3. Creating a new behaviour (our new background)